lpsienes/color_reproducibility_for_smartphones/README.md

 ![1](https://user-images.githubusercontent.com/102466458/160279753-355058f4-3527-4d39-8977-8fcc45d496b7.jpg)

-This repository shows the algorithm and methodology implemented on the scientific article:.
+This repository shows the algorithm and methodology implemented on the scientific article:[Titulo]().
 Python® was the programming language used to develop this algorithm.
 Its main purpose is to fit the differences between the RGB measurements of a device with their counterpart RGB referenced color gamut system.

 - [Getting Started](#Getting-Started)
 - [Examples of the program](#Examples-of-the-program)